AlexEvans12/rockefaller/README.md

-# tip-calc
-Rockefaller : Video game
+# Rockefaller : Video game

 This is a web-based singleplayer/multiplayer video game, built using Node.js and websockets.
 The prototype is currently hosted on Heroku at the following URL: